 I can’t wait to watch Star Trek II: The Wrath of Khan with my youngest, but realize I’d probably better wait till the little bugger’s eight or even ten, unless I want Khan’s earwigs to turn her into a permanent bedwetter.
 Jurassic Park?
 Kids love dinosaurs but odds are mom will think severed arms should wait till their nine.
 I’ll have to ease them into it.

-To get my kids interested in science fiction I can’t wait until they’re old enough, or settle for whatever’s playing on Cartoon Network.
-I hear Ben 10 is a lot of fun and Phineas and Ferb are often up to some pretty fantastical shenanigans, but when I want to start my kid on the road to sharing the wide open world of ideas that is sci-fi, this is what I’ll put in front of them.
+To get my kids interested in science fiction I can’t wait until they’re old enough, or settle for whatever’s playing on Disney Plus.
+I hear Ben 10 is a lot of fun and Phineas and Ferb are often up to some pretty fantastical shenanigans, but when I want to start my kid on the road to sharing the wide open world of ideas that is sci-fi, these family movies are what I’ll put in front of them.

 The Iron Giant (1999)

 Never has any family movie done a better job of feeding that universal little boy need for a robot pal better than this one.
 In The Iron Giant a massive alien robot ends up on planet Earth, where he befriends a boy named Hogarth before being chased all through kingdom come by the angry US army.

 The first film from Incredibles and Ratatouille director Brad Bird, it’s maybe the last truly great 2D animated movie ever produced.
 Touching, sweet, and beautiful to look at the movie sticks with you almost unlike any other.
 Share it and it’s the kind of sci-fi movie that will stick with your kid for a lifetime.
 Don’t be surprised if twenty-years from now an all grown up Benjamin turns to you and says, “Hey dad, remember that time we watched The Iron Giant?”

 Honey, I Shrunk the Kids (1989)